Guiliang/DRL-ice-hockey/README.md

 ***Running:***
 Use ```python td_three_prediction_lstm.py``` to run the neural network.
 Use ```python player_ranking_match_by_match_td_lstm.py``` to compute the player ranking metric.
-The origin works uses a private play-by-play dataset from [Sportlogiq](http://sportlogiq.com/en/), which has not been published.
+The origin works uses a private play-by-play dataset from [Sportlogiq](http://sportlogiq.com/en/).

 If you want to run the network, please prepare your won sequential dataset, please organize the data according to network input in the format of Numpy.
+The neural network require three input: reward, state_input (conrtain both state features and one hot represetation of action) and state_trace_length, they must has the same length L (number of events in a game).
+We have trace length equals to 10, so reward is an L\*10 array, state_input is an L\*10\*feature_number array and state_trace_length is a one demensional vector tells the length of plays in a game.

 ***Package required:***
 1. Numpy